-Strawberries are grown in Australia throughout the year.
-Florida varieties are grown in subtropical locations from May to October and California varieties are grown in temperate climate areas from October to June.
+Strawberries are grown in Australia throughout the year, with production in subtropical regions from May to October, and in temperate regions from October to June.

 Strawberry (Fragaria sp.) flowers are hermaphrodite.
 They have five white petals, a ring of 20–25 yellow anthers and 50–200 stigma and ovules.
 The flowers produce nectar at the base of the stamens.
 The flowers are self-fertile and they can pollinate themselves.
 However, the stigmas are usually viable before the anthers liberate pollen, which increases the chance of cross pollination happening with pollen from a neighbouring plant.
 When the anthers dehisce, some of the pollen is forcefully ejected from the anther so that it lands on the stigma of the same flower.
 Pollen is shed for 1–3 days.
 The stigmas are receptive for seven to 10 days after opening.